santiagoziel/service-utils/README.md

 The `Resolution` type represents the result of an operation that can either succeed or fail.
 It has two possible states:

-- `succeded`: The operation was successful and the result is available in the `value` field.
+- `succeded`: The operation was successful and the result is available in the `value` field, which is of the first    generic type `A` provided.
-- `failed`: The operation failed and the reason for the failure is available in the `reason` field.
+- `failed`: The operation failed and the reason for the failure is available in the `reason` field, which is of the second generic type `B` provided with a default of string.

 #### Example